A Guide to Growing tomatoes in pots and planters

 What are the advantages of growing tomatoes in containers?

 Using patio planters makes growing your own tomatoes easier than ever.
-There is almost no weeding to be done when using tomato planters and using them does not require heavy gardening tools at all, just light, water, and fertilizer.
+There is almost no weeding to be done when using tomato planters and using them does not require heavy gardening tools at all, just light, water, and fertiliser.

 Planters are easy to move around; If they are not getting enough sunlight or the weather is getting too cold, you can always bring them indoors or outdoors according to the weather.
 Using a planter enables you to make sure you can always move your tomatoes to a sunny position.